roytang/blog/content/quotes/sig.md

 ---

-&quot;If good things lasted forever, would we appreciate how precious they are?&quot;
+"If good things lasted forever, would we appreciate how precious they are?"

   - Hobbes, the tiger